-Total revenue for the three-month period ended March 31, 2015 was \$17.6 million compared to \$11.6 million for the same period during 2014.
+Total revenue for the three-month period ended March 31, 2016 was \$19.1 million compared to \$17.6 million for the same period during 2015.

-Product revenue during the three-month period ended March 31, 2015 consisted of \$7.0 million from sales of PacBio RS II instruments and \$4.3 million from sales of consumables, compared to \$5.3 million from sales of instruments and \$2.5 million from sales of consumables for the same period during 2014.
-The increase in consumable sales is primarily attributable to a larger installed instrument base and higher utilization.
+Product revenue during the three-month period ended March 31, 2016 consisted of \$7.8 million from sales of Sequel and RS II instruments and \$4.6 million from sales of consumables, compared to \$7.0 million from sales of RS II instruments and \$4.3 million from sales of consumables for the same period during 2015.
+Most of the instrument revenue recognized for the three-month period ended March 31, 2016 stemmed from Sequel instrument installations.
+The increase in consumable sales is primarily attributable to a larger installed base of instruments.
+We expect product revenue to increase in 2016 as compared to 2015.
+In addition, going forward, we expect almost all of our new installations to be Sequel Systems.

-Service and other revenue of \$2.7 million and \$2.1 million for the three-month periods ended March 31, 2015 and 2014, respectively, was primarily derived from product maintenance agreements sold on our installed instruments.
-The increase in service and other revenue for the first quarter year over year was primarily attributable to a larger installed base of instruments.
+Service and other revenue of \$3.2 million and \$2.7 million for the three-month periods ended March 31, 2016 and 2015, respectively, was primarily derived from product maintenance agreements sold on our installed instruments.
+The increase in service and other revenue was primarily attributable to a larger installed base of instruments.

-Contractual revenue relates to the quarterly amortization of \$3.6 million and \$1.7 million for the three-month period ended March 31, 2015 and 2014, respectively, from the non-refundable up-front payment of \$35.0 million we received during September 2013 pursuant to the Roche Agreement.
-The revised revenue recognized for the three-month period ended March 31, 2015 reflects the increasing certainty of the estimated development time period.
+Contractual revenue relates to the quarterly amortization of \$3.6 million in each of the three-month periods ended March 31, 2016 and 2015 from the non-refundable up-front payment of \$35.0 million we received during September 2013 pursuant to the Roche Agreement.